Juror Frequently Asked Questions

 4. What does "on call" mean?

 "On call" means that prospective jurors will not be asked to report to the courthouse unless their names are randomly selected to serve on a jury.
-But jurors are expected to be available throughout the term of their service and to report when the court calls them.
+But jurors are expected to be available throughout the term of their service and to report when the court instructs them.

 -